*MAX ENGINE THRU CATS, STOCK ENGINE, NO HEADS, CAMS, HEADERS, NOS, ETC. JUST MAMMOTH.

 Can the discharge manifold and intercooler support these huge HP increases?

 Discharge Manifolds - Yes.
 Both Kenne Bell and Ford (Cobra, Lightning, Ford GT, Shelby GT500) use open plenum high HP discharge manifold designs.
 We’ve tested them all.
 They work great!
 These low restriction “runnerless” manifold designs DO NOT restrict air flow to the heads as do manifolds with longer runners.
+Who doesn't know that?
 Not rocket science.
 Just fact.
 Longer runners can produce slightly more low end torque - who needs THAT with a Twin Screw - but these runners choke off air flow/HP at high rpm.
 So even if your kit has a “big” inlet, the discharge manifold may be restrictive.
 Not good.
 Gotta get the air in and OUT.

 Can I use the Mammoth™ on my stock lower boost engine until I upgrade to a built high boost engine?